* This is the Professional Version. *

 Physician's office: The most common reasons for visits are routine diagnosis and management of acute and chronic problems, health promotion and disease prevention, and presurgical or postsurgical evaluation.

-Patient’s home: Home care (see Home Health Care) is most commonly used after hospital discharge, but hospitalization is not a prerequisite.
+Patient’s home: Home care (see page Home Health Care) is most commonly used after hospital discharge, but hospitalization is not a prerequisite.
 Also, a small but growing number of health care practitioners deliver care for acute and chronic problems and sometimes end-of-life care in a patient's home.

 Day care facilities: These facilities provide medical, rehabilitative, cognitive, and social services several hours a day for several days a week.

-Hospitals: Only seriously ill elderly patients should be hospitalized (see Hospitalization).
+Hospitals: Only seriously ill elderly patients should be hospitalized (see page Hospitalization).
 Hospitalization itself poses risks to elderly patients because of confinement, immobility, diagnostic testing, and treatments.

 In general, the lowest, least restrictive level of care suitable to a patient’s needs should be used.
 This approach conserves financial resources and helps preserve the patient’s independence and functioning.